-Environmental Technology graduates have advanced skills in the use of environmental sampling, monitoring and testing equipment; data analysis; and information technology tools.
-They are familiar with applying the principles of ecosystem-based management for sustainability and have the ability to manage environmental projects from planning through to implementation and maintenance.
-They have applied knowledge of health, safety and environmental requirements and can contribute to risk assessment and environmental systems management.
-This program provides an opportunity for students to apply their skills through partnerships in the community and stresses the need for designing and implementing systems to prevent, control and clean-up environmental contamination.
+In this program, students gain advanced skills in the use of environmental sampling, monitoring and testing equipment; data analysis; and information technology tools.
+They become familiar with applying the principles of ecosystem-based management for sustainability and develop the ability to manage environmental projects from planning through to implementation and maintenance.
+Through applied knowledge of health, safety and environmental requirements, students contribute to risk assessment and environmental systems management.
+Students are provided an opportunity to apply their skills through partnerships in the community and stresses the need for designing and implementing systems to prevent, control and clean-up environmental contamination.

 Georgian College's Environmental Technician and Technology programs have enjoyed a partnership with the City of Barrie for over 20 years within the areas of water, wastewater, engineering and environmental services.
 This partnership has fostered support for the college's advisory committee, special projects and co-operative education work terms.
 Subsequently, many graduates have also secured full-time employment with City of Barrie as a result of the success of this partnership.

 This program is accredited by the Canadian Association for Co-operative Education (CAFCE).